anonymous-321/portScout-paper/README.md

 pip install scapy
 ````

-Feel free to explore the folders and utilize the provided resources for a better understanding of our research and to reproduce the results.
+Feel free to explore the folders and utilize the provided resources to better understand our research and reproduce the results.
 If you have any questions or encounter issues, please don't hesitate to reach out.